- Unemployment Insurance (UI)

 State Quality Service Plan

-An overall integrity goal to reduce the number of improper payments and reduce the number of misclassified workers.
+b.
+An overall integrity goal of reducing the number of improper payments and the prevention, detection, and recovery of improper and fraudulent payments.

-Continuous business process analysis in all areas of UI to improve program efficiencies through process and the use of technology.
+c.
+Continuous business process analysis in all areas of UI to improve program performance with technology.

-To assist and improve the timely reemployment of UI claimants.
+f.
+To assist and improve the timely reemployment of UI claimants with continued use of the Reemployment Services and Eligibility Assessment (RESEA) program.

-In 2014, Idaho’s UI Division underwent a major Business Process Analysis and deployed a modernized UI Tax and Benefits system.
-Those initiatives have shaped the current structure and processes of all UI operations in Idaho.
-The Business Process Analysis provided a strategic plan for the reorganization of the UI Division that allowed for consistency in planning, training, and UI delivery.
-The implementation of the modernized system has improved UI operations by providing user-friendly graphical interfaces, significant automation, and real-time claim processing.
+Prior to the Pandemic, Idaho’s UI Division underwent a major process analysis and deployed a modernized UI Tax and & Benefits system.
+Those initiatives have shaped the current structure and processes in all areas of UI.
+The initiatives helped IDOL develop a strategic plan for the reorganization of the UI Division that allowed for consistency in planning, training, & and UI delivery.
+The events of this year have proven that the initiatives undertaken at that time have been instrumental in allowing the department to implement the new programs required under the CARES Act.
+The modernized system has improved UI operations by providing user-friendly graphical interfaces, significant automation, and real-time claim processing.

-Idaho is currently reducing the number of field offices from 25 to 11.
-The restructuring will allow staff to provide remote services to more communities to shift their focus to demand driven Employment Services and WIOA activities.
-Idaho continues to utilize the Lean process to reduce inefficiencies and eliminate redundancies.
-Idaho is placing UI Navigators in the larger field offices to better serve our customers.
+Idaho has reduced the number of field offices from 25 to 11 and provides remote services to more communities shifting focus to demand driven Employment Services and WIOA activities.
+Idaho continues to utilize lean processes to reduce inefficiencies and eliminate redundancies.

-Idaho has six issues that are included in the 2019-2020 Biennial SQSP Corrective Action Plan(s).
-All of the issues are minor and the plans to correct the deficiencies are included in the 2019-2020 SQSP Alternate Year Quarterly Reporting Workbook.
+Idaho has six issues that are included in the 2021-2022 SQSP Corrective Action Plan(s).
+All of the issues are minor and the plans to correct the deficiencies are included in the 2020-2021 SQSP Quarterly Reporting Workbook.

 Idaho has met or exceeded all USDOL GPRA goals.

-Idaho has used Supplemental Budget Requests to enhance IT security and to carry out many of the integrity efforts with respect to identity theft, fictitious employer schemes, UCFE wage cross matching, and identifying invalid work searches.
-Idaho will continue to actively participate in the SBR process when funding is available.
+Idaho has used past supplemental budget requests to enhance IT security and to carry out many of the integrity efforts with respect to identity theft and fictitious employer schemes.
+Idaho will actively participate in the SBR process when funding is available.
+If Idaho is awarded funds in accordance with UIPL 28-20, in addition to staffing, Idaho will focus on increased integration between IDH and Idaho’s fraud detection systems.

 B. Federal Emphasis (GPRA)